 Nature and Environmental Services

-It is a broad sector, but in this chapter we shall focus primarily on companies which provide recycling and waste management services.
+It is a broad sector, but in this chapter we shall focus primarily on companies that provide recycling and waste management services.

-However, waste crime – such as illegal waste sites, waste dumping, and the export of waste in the form of poor-quality recycled materials or disguised as second-hand goods for reuse – is still an issue with real environmental consequences.
+However, many types of waste crime – some of which include illegal waste sites, waste dumping, and the illegal export of waste (like poor-quality recycled materials disguised as second-hand goods for reuse) and many more – are still an issue with real environmental consequences.
+Any non-compliance by businesses is also significant for the surrounding environment.Challenges facing nature

-- the million tonnes of electronic waste imported as reusable items which are recycled and disposed of unsafely in places like Ghana[v]
+- the million tonnes of electronic waste imported as reusable items, which are not often recycled and disposed of unsafely in places like Ghana. [source]

-- the 42 million-plus old vehicle tyres dumped in Kuwait which have been the source of repeated fires[vii]
+- the 42 million-plus old vehicle tyres dumped in Kuwait have been the source of repeated fires. [source]

 The biggest impact the recycling industry can have on nature is the application of circular economy principles to reduce the impact of the extraction of natural resources such as fossil fuels (plastics and energy), trees (paper, packaging and timber), sand and minerals (bricks, concrete and asphalt), or metals.

-The circular economy really starts with designing the things we use every day for better resource efficiency.
+The circular economy really starts with designing the products we use every day for better resource efficiency.
+Indeed, “it is estimated that over 80% of all product-related environmental impacts are determined during the design phase of a product.”[source]

-We must also understand the provenance of the materials we use.
-And if we can’t reuse or re-manufacture, we must encourage high quality recycling rather than downcycling to preserve the longevity of these materials.
+We must understand the provenance of the materials we use, and design out any hazardous materials that would result in hazardous waste at end of life.
+If we can’t reuse or re-manufacture, we must encourage high quality recycling rather than downcycling to preserve the longevity of these materials.

 What’s being done